amendahawi/amendahawi/README.md

-Student at Redmond High School
+Student at New York University